kabturek/remote-ip-rewriter/README.md

     :header - name of the header with ip address

     By default no proxy is trusted and the default header is x-real-ip

+## Changelog

+### 0.1.0
+Started using the InetCidr library so the proxy list has to be in full CIDR notation

 Based on https://github.com/krzysztofmo/remote-ip-rewriter